Ulysses S. Grant Home

-The Ulysses S. Grant Home in Galena, Illinois is the former home of Ulysses S. Grant, the Civil War general and later 18th President of the United States.
+The Ulysses S. Grant Home in Galena, Illinois is the former home of Ulysses S. Grant, the Civil War general and later the 18th president of the United States.
 The home was designed by William Dennison and constructed in 1859 - 1860.
 The home was given to Grant by residents of Galena in 1865 as thanks for his war service, and has been maintained as a memorial to Grant since 1904.

 History

+The house was originally built as the residence of Alexander J. Jackson.
+It was then purchased by a group of prominent local Republicans (including Elihu B. Washburne), whereupon it was presented to Grant.
+Grant and his family lived there during his 1868 presidential campaign and again for a few periods during his presidency and retirement.
+He last visited the home in 1880.

 Architecture

 The house was designed in the Italianate style by William Dennison.
 Typical of buildings done in that style, the home featured well defined rectangular shapes, a roof with a low pitch, balustraded balconies extending out over covered porches, and projecting eaves.